Am I Eligible?

-Are you from a family where neither parent has a bachelor's degree and you qualify for financial aid?
+Are you from a family where neither parent/guardian has a bachelor's degree and you qualify for financial aid?

 If you fit either of these categories, consider applying for the University of Nevada, Reno McNair Scholars Program!
-Selected students will receive the support needed to enter doctoral programs that will lead to careers in teaching, research, or administration on college and university campuses.
+Selected students will receive the support needed to enter graduate programs that lead to careers in teaching, research, or administration on college and university campuses.

 D.C., and Outlying Jurisdictions

 The term "low-income individual" means an individual whose family's taxable income for the preceding year did not exceed 150 percent of the poverty level amount.
 The figures shown under family income represent amounts equal to 150 percent of the family income levels established by the Census Bureau for determining poverty status.
-The poverty guidelines were published by the U.S. Department of Health and Human Services in the Federal Register, Vol. 77, No. 17, January 26, 2012, pp. 4034-4035.
+The poverty guidelines were published by the U.S. Department of Health and Human Services in the Federal Register, January 31, 2017.

 Selection will be made on a competitive basis from those applicants who best meet the purposes of the program as defined by the U.S. Department of Education.
 Specifically, 2/3 of the individuals participating in the McNair Program must be low-income and first-generation college students.
 The remaining 1/3 may be from one of the following underrepresented groups in doctoral study: African American, Hispanic/Latino, Native American, Hawaiian or other Pacific Islander.
 Applicants who best meet the federally mandated guidelines will be selected on the basis of their potential for pursuing doctoral studies and their ability to benefit from the program.